 After this, manufacturers will have until the 23rd of April 2023 to complete reviews on all their existing open products and services to ensure they comply with the new duty.

 Manufacturers must then share the information required by distributors to fulfil their own obligations under the new duty.
-Any adjustments that manufacturers must make to open products or services must then be completed by the end of July 2023.
-Where possible, the FCA expects firms to consider bringing products and services up to the new standard ahead of the implementation deadlines.

 Deadline 3: 31st July 2023